- On December 13, 2020

 38 – Pony – Ginuwine

 This is one track to really get the blood flowing, in many ways!
+This track still gets played whether it is at an R&B club or a house party in suburbia.
 Sexually charged would be an understatement and with the accompanying film clip it is no wonder why Ginuwine become such a huge sex symbol in R&B circles.

 37 – Only You – 112 featuring Notorious BIG & Mase